dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Sample UDW Seasons

       This function outputs a 0-1 value for each season.
 As the season value changes on UDW, each of these four values will peak at 1.
 The four values will always total 1.
+There is also a function, Season Color Blend, which will handle blending 4 color inputs using the current season.

       Sample UDW Wind

       This function outputs various values and vectors which describe the current state of the wind, both its direction and its intensity.

+      **

       You can also reference the shared material parameter collection used by UDW directly if you want.
 That's found in the Materials/Weather folder, and it's called Ultra Dynamic Weather Parameters.